Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 			 	<p align="center">1.0</p>
 			 </td>
 			<td>
-				<p align="left">Used to validate a sale request, return the Transaction ID.
+				<p>Used to validate a sale request, return the Transaction ID.
 If the Sale already exists, returns the ID</p>
 			</td>
 		 </tr>
 	</tbody>